It’s Laksa time! (Laksa: Coconut Milk Curry)

 1 cup of fresh (raw) cockles aka “Hum”, soaked in water to easily remove flesh from shell

-1 packet of Prima Taste brand All-in-One curry laksa package
+1 packet of Prima Taste brand All-in-One curry laksa pack

 1 pot of water, 50% filled (about 1000ml), for soup

-5) Clean the pot, and boil a pot of water, add pinch of salt.
-Blanch rice noodles and all other side ingredients, except for cockles to be remained raw.
+4) Clean the pot, boil a pot of water, add pinch of salt.
+Blanch rice noodles and all other side ingredients, except for cockles to be remained raw or simply run through the hot water and drain.

-6) Divide noodles among bowls, and top with all side ingredients including raw cockles.
-Pour over hot laksa gravy immediately.
+5) Divide noodles among bowls, and top with all side ingredients including raw cockles.
+Pour over hot laksa broth.
 Garnish with dried coriander leaves and sambal chili.
-Serve hot.
+Serve.

-This package costs twice the price of usual packed curry paste.
-Taste is guaranteed here.
+This package costs almost double the price of most of the curry pastes.
+Taste was guaranteed here.

-It’s still worth a try, especially if you are a beginner in cooking.
-It saves you from measuring the amount of seasoning.
+It was worth a try, esp to save you from measuring the right amount of required seasoning.
 You should be able to get the dish served within 40min.

-Calories-count here is about 550kcal per regular bowl.
+Calories-count for it, about 550kcal per regular bowl.

 Tips: Visit Prima Taste Online store here, if interested.
 Just for your reference.